-Thanks to local resident enthusiasm, The Regal Highams Park will receive a new lease of life, utilising the stunning 1930s facade of the original building.
+Clear Architects is very proud to have achieved planning consent for a scheme to give The Regal Highams Park a new lease of life.
+The sympathetic yet modern design utilised the stunning 1930s facade of the original building.

-Clear Architects have produced a sympathetic yet modern design to revitalise this landmark building.
-A pre-application submission in 2015 grew from 1 small cinema screen and 9 flats to the redevelopment of the entire site, to provide a thriving complex with 2 cinema screens, a restaurant and 30 apartments.
+A pre-application submission in 2015 grew from 1 small cinema screen and 9 flats to the redevelopment of the entire site, to propose a thriving complex with 2 cinema screens, a restaurant and 30 apartments.